JoshuaHull/portfolio/README.md

 ### Lexing

-[csharp-lexer](./libs/csharp-lexer/) - a C# Lexer deriving from re-lex-ation
+[csharp-lexer](./libs/csharp-lexer/) - a C# lexer deriving from re-lex-ation

 [re-lex-ation](./libs/re-lex-ation/) - a no-fuss, kinda dumb, kinda bad base lexer which might work for any language

-[typescript-lexer](./libs/typescript-lexer/) - a Typescript Lexer deriving from re-lex-ation
+[typescript-lexer](./libs/typescript-lexer/) - a Typescript lexer deriving from re-lex-ation

-[vue-lexer](./libs/vue-lexer/) - a Vue Lexer deriving from re-lex-ation
+[vue-lexer](./libs/vue-lexer/) - a Vue lexer deriving from re-lex-ation

 ### Rollup plugins